tildeee/oo-ride-share/README.md

 **Attribute**|**Description**
 -----|-----
-id|The Driver's ID number
+id | The Trip's ID number
-passenger|The passenger on the trip driver|The driver for the trip rating|The rating given by the passenger, a number 1-5
+passenger | The passenger on the trip driver | The driver for the trip start_time | When did this trip begin? end_time | When did this trip finish? rating | The rating given by the passenger, a number 1-5 cost | How much did the passenger pay?

 Each `Trip` instance is able to: